Gansu: Demographics

-Gansu province is home to a little less than 25 million people.
-73% of the population was rural, but much relocation in recent years has reduced this.
-Gansu is 92% Han and also has Hui, Tibetan, Dongxiang, Tu, Uyghurs, Yugur, Bonan, Mongolian, Salar and Kazakh minorities.
+Gansu province is home to a little more than 25 million people.
+As of 2020, 47.7% of the population was rural, but much relocation in recent years has reduced this.
+Gansu is 89.4% Han and also has Hui, Tibetan, Dongxiang, Tu, Uyghurs, Yugur, Bonan, Mongolian, Salar and Kazakh minorities.
 Gansu province's community of Chinese Hui Muslims was bolstered by Hui Muslims resettled from Shaanxi province during the Dungan Revolt.
 Gansu is also a historical home, along with Shaanxi, of the dialect of the Dungans, who migrated to Central Asia.
 The southwestern corner of Gansu is home to a large ethnic Tibetan population.
-Modern Gansu is dominated by Lanzhou city and Linxia Hui prefectures, their growth hides the stark fact that much of the rest is rapidly losing population.
+Modern Gansu is dominated by Lanzhou city and Linxia Hui prefectures, their growth hides the stark fact that much of the rest of the province is rapidly losing population.

 Languages

 Most of the inhabitants of Gansu speak dialects of Northern Mandarin Chinese.
 On the border areas of Gansu one might encounter Tu, Tibetan, Mongolian, Uyghur and the Kazakh language.
 Most of the minorities also speak Chinese.